Salome: Sacred vocal music

 Salome appears as a character in Alessandro Stradella's oratorio S. Giovanni Battista (St. John the Baptist), composed in 1676, which includes "Queste lagrime e sospiri", an aria sung by the Salome character.

 Theatre and literature

 In 1877 Gustave Flaubert's Three Tales were published, including "Herodias".
-In this story full responsibility for John's death is given to Salome's mother Herodias and the priests who fear his religious power.
-Salome herself is shown as a young girl who forgets the name of the man whose head she requests as she is asking for it.
-Jules Massenet's 1881 opera Hérodiade was based on Flaubert's short story.
+In this story, responsibility for John's death is given to Herodias and the priests who fear his religious power.
+Salome is shown as a young girl who forgets the name of the man whose head she requests as she is asking for it.
+Jules Massenet's 1881 opera Hérodiade is based on Flaubert's short story.
+Playwright Doric Wilson created a modern retelling of the Salome story in Now She Dances!, first produced off-off-Broadway at the Caffe Cino in 1961.